- Insights features (forecasting, order recommendations, custom reporting) are available to merchants on Plus plans.

 - Click Next.

-- Under the Quantity column, add the amount you wish to order for each product.
-The table will show how much inventory you have on hand and the suggested order quantity.
+- Under the Quantity column, add the amount you want to order for each product.
+The table will display your current inventory and the suggested order quantity.

 Creating purchase orders using the distribution model